University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **3. Assigning strains an MLST using the `mlst` tool**

-The `mlst` tool by Torsten Seemann scans bacterial genome assemblies (in FASTA format) against PubMLST typing schemes and reports the sequence type.
+The `mlst` tool written by Torsten Seemann scans bacterial genome assemblies (in FASTA format) against an online database (known as PubMLST, we wont discuss this database in detail today) that houses the MLST typing schemes and reports the sequence type.

+Lets get started,

-Run this to get the help information for mlst
+First run this to get the help information for `mlst`

 ```bash
 mlst -h
 ```

+You can see a whole bunch of stuff on the terminal - feel free to read over this if you like.

 ### 3.1 Before running `mlst` we can check what schemes are available